Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In most instances, Ada County Highway District will be able to assist you with questions regarding streets.
 They may be reached at 208-387-6100.

-There are three water providers in the City of Eagle, each with designated areas of service.
-The City of Eagle Water Department, Eagle Water Company and Suez Water Company.
-Your water provider will be determined on your location.
-Please don't hesitate to contact our office for clarification of who your provider is.
+There are two water providers in the City of Eagle, each with designated areas of service.
+The City of Eagle Water Department and Veolia Water Company (FKA SUEZ).
+Your water provider will be determined by your location.
+Please don’t hesitate to contact our office for clarification of who your provider is.

 No, there is no Fluoride added to the water.
 There is some naturally occurring Fluoride well below the defined guidelines for safety.